Anti-covid safety measures during Witcher School5 Żywiołów

 Maintaining distance, mouth and nose covers

-Every participant of the event has the obligation to cover mouth and nose inside the castle (except during the meals) and is encouraged to do it outdoors – however that rule may change with the government bylaws and it may turn out, that wearing masks outside will also become mandatory.
-There will be a possibility to buy a Witcher School scarf before the game starts.
+Every participant of the event has the obligation to cover mouth and nose inside the castle with a mask (except during the meals) and is encouraged to do it outdoors – however that rule may change with the government bylaws and it may turn out, that wearing masks outside will also become mandatory.
+Unfortunately, the scarves we produced last year are not allowed as the face cover anymore (you can still use them over the masks or as scarves).
+We encourage players to get their own reusable fabric masks.
+There will be a possibility to buy disposable black masks at our stall before the game starts.

 We know now that although the masks can be a nuisance (they limit the range of expression and muffle the sound of one’s voice), we also learnt that in most cases they are not a terrible burden and do not interfere with the game in any really significant way.
 Many participants even stated that they quickly got used to wearing them.
 Most people agreed that even though the masks were not always a comfortable thing, in the end, they made them feel much safer.